0xddaa/iddaa/README.md

 - Automatic function naming
     - All CGC binary is static linked, stripped, and never use glibc.
     Rename the function if identified the possible pattern.

+### Why not XMLPRC?
+There are obvious delay if using xmlrpc to execute idapython.
+Some functions, such as `idaapi.decompile`, will let IDA pro be stucked with no reason.
+If you know the solution, please tell me.
+Orz